Contested Histories: Global Perspectives on the Past, Present and Future of Public Monuments

 Editat de Tomás Irish, Simon John, Hannah Lyonsen Limba Engleză Hardback – 17 sep 2026

-Including analysis of examples ranging from the statue of Indro Montanelli in Milan, to monumentalisation of Mughal and British occupation in the Indian subcontinent, this book uncovers the role of public monuments in crafting national and individual identities, their role in public memory, and how they may be used to preserve or subvert chosen pasts.
-Acknowledging how memorials may elicit a strong public reaction, the essays in this volume also consider the merit of certain actions when contesting public monuments - from small alterations to complete destruction.
+Including analysis of examples drawn from Bosnia and Herzegovina, Britain, India, Ireland, Italy, Libya, the Philippines, the United States, this book uncovers the role of public monuments in shaping national and individual identities, their role in public memory, and how they may be used to preserve or subvert chosen narratives about the past.
+Acknowledging how memorials may elicit a strong public reaction, the essays in this volume also consider instances of different actions when contesting public monuments - from small alterations to complete destruction.
+The volume uses contemporary examples to explore not only the pasts and presents of public monuments, but also their futures.

 Preț estimativ în valută: